 Honestly, sometimes I think there is no use of spending such huge bucks if you are not a bit more techie.
 You have to be that little freaky to get the full of those stupendous iPhone specs.
-Going with orthodox way of using the devices is pretty boring and unsatisfying as well when you come across with instances like Bypass iCloud Activation lock iOS 9.3.5 on iPhone 6, 6S, 6+, 6S+, 5S, 5C, 5, 4S, iPad or iPhone 4.
+Going with orthodox way of using the devices is pretty boring and unsatisfying as well when you come across with instances like Bypass iCloud Activation lock iOS 10.2 and below on iPhone 7 Plus, 7, 6, 6S, 6+, 6S+, 5S, 5C, 5, 4S, iPad or iPhone 4.

 But, I know you are not among those who have the only option of feeling bad.
 I know you try, and good news is that you are at right place now.
 You can now bypass iCloud activation lock through a ritual DNS server by changing your WIFI DNS IP Address.